Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 Crosley record player motor

 4) Put the screwdriver in the hole.
-While putting the screwdriver, you will again feel that there is some form so you need to push the screwdriver through the form to reach the motor’s speed calibration or adjustment screw.
+While putting the screwdriver, you will again feel that there is some sort of cushioning so you need to push the screwdriver through that cushion to reach the motor’s speed calibration or adjustment screw.

 Increase Speed: Turn the screwdriver clockwise.